 #3.
 The Chill Factorᵉ – Manchester

-Now, this is cool.
-Literally.
-Just 4 miles from the City centre of Manchester, they’ve had well over 3 million visitors come to slip & slide around one of the UK’s largest real snow ski slopes.
-Catering for a large majority of ages, there something for everyone to do here.
-Activites start from 2 yrs and up.
-With the Ski & Snowboard lessons ranging from 6 yrs+ to the very popular climbing wall which kids aged 5+ will be able to have endless fun.
+Just 4 miles from the city centre of Manchester, they’ve had well over 3 million visitors come to slip & slide around one of the UK’s largest real snow ski slopes.
+Catering for a large majority of ages, there’s something for everyone to do here.
+With the ski & snowboard lessons ranging from 6 yrs+ to the very popular climbing wall which kids aged 5+ will be able to have endless fun.

 #4 The Deep – Hull